vcc-caeit/ansible-role.squid/README.md

     squid_max_object_mem_size: "10240 KB"

 In case you need Squid to use different nameservers than the system you can define `squid_nameservers` as either a string for a single one or a list for more than one.
+By default this option is unset, and we use the system nameserver(s).

-    squid_nameservers: None
+    squid_nameservers: 127.0.0.53

 Example Playbook